-National Highways is the government company charged with operating, maintaining and improving England’s motorways and major A roads.
+We are the government company charged with operating, maintaining and improving England’s motorways and major A roads.
 Our road network totals around 4,300 miles – carrying a third of all traffic by mileage and two thirds of all heavy goods traffic.

 We work to provide free-flowing, safe, serviceable, accessible, and integrated roads.
 Our network helps drive economic growth across the country, creating jobs, supporting businesses, and opening areas for development.

 As one of England’s largest landowners, we are proud of the work we do to look after the wildlife that lives alongside our network, and to protect and improve the environment for future generations.
-We will also support government’s drive to achieve net-zero carbon by 2050.
+We aim to achieve no net loss of biodiversity across all our activities.

-Creating a Sustainable Supply Chain
+Supplier Development System – Creating a Sustainable Supply Chain

 This consists of a Self Assessment and linked Action Plan to drive individual / organisation learning.